-In SA, the Financial Services Board is the regulatory body that ensures that all financial services are conducted in legit and transparent manner.
+In SA, the Financial Services Conduct Authority is the regulatory body that ensures that all financial services are conducted in legit and transparent manner.

-One can determine whether a forex broker is licensed by checking on the FSB website.
+One can determine whether a forex broker is licensed by checking on the FSCA website.
 A search on the website should also reveal whether the broker has been involved in scandals.

 In case a trader experiences problems with a licensed broker, they can raise a dispute with the Office of the Ombud for Financial Services.
 Beginner forex traders should conduct thorough due diligence to determine if a given broker is synonymous with disputes.

 Reading online reviews is a good starting point when conducting due diligence.